Street naming and numbering

 Information on naming and numbering of streets and how to register a new address

-Street naming and numbering is a statutory service that we undertake to issue and officially register postal addresses within our Borough.
+Street naming and numbering is a statutory service that we undertake to issue and officially register postal addresses within Eastleigh Borough.
 We have adopted the provisions of Sections 17 to 19 of the Public Health Act 1925.

-We require planning permission to be granted before the name of streets or private addresses can be processed.
+We require planning permission to be granted before the name of new streets or private addresses can be processed.
 If a property does not have an official postal address it will not be registered on any database and therefore no one will know the property exists.

 Organisations such as Hampshire Fire and Rescue Service, Hampshire Constabulary and the Ambulance Service require the registration of all properties in the Borough to enable them to keep their databases up to date with address information in the case of an emergency call out.